devoscar-antia/Castleberry-Media-Technical-Challenge/README.md

 ## Candidate Deliverables

-Please submit your solution as a pull request to this repository.
+You have read-only access to this repository.

-Your PR should include:
+To submit your solution:

+1. Clone this repository.
+2. Create your own private GitHub repository with your fixed solution.
+3. Add `sebastian.serna@castleberrymedia.co` as a collaborator so we can review the code.
+4. Share the repository link with us.
-1. The code changes needed to fix the challenge.
+5. Include the code changes needed to fix the challenge.
-2. A short `SOLUTION.md` file explaining:
+6. Include a short `SOLUTION.md` file explaining:
    - Which issues you found.
    - What you changed.
    - How you tested the app.
-3. Short demo video showing the main flow working.
+7. Include a short demo video showing the main flow working.

 It's not mandatory to deploy the app.